fatematabassum1604009/gadgetandgear_manual_testing/README.md

 # gadgetandgear_manual_testing
-This project contains sample set of test cases for the e-commerce website [Gadget & Gear](https://gadgetandgear.com/).
+This project contains sample set of test cases,test plan, bug report, requirement traceability matrix (RTM) for the e-commerce website [Gadget & Gear](https://gadgetandgear.com/).
 Gadget and Gear is an Apple Authorized Reseller in Bangladesh and the only multi branded retail chain outlets of Mobile &amp; Branded Premium Accessories in BD.
 ***
 ### Contents
-1. Scope
+1. Scope.
-    * Inclusions
+    * Inclusions.
-    * Test Environments
+    * Test Environments.
-    * Exclusions
+    * Exclusions.
-2. Test Strategy
+2. Test Strategy.
-3. Entry and Exit Criteria
+3. Entry and Exit Criteria.
-4. Suspension Criteria
+4. Suspension Criteria.
-5. Tools
+5. Tools.
 ***

-2)	Scope:
+### Scope
 The scope of the project includes testing the following features of  https://gadgetandgear.com/ web application.
+---

- 	2.1) Inclusions:
+#### Inclusions:
 1)	Register functionality.
 2)	Login functionality.
 3)	Logout functionality.